Skip to main content

 “Do you still write poetry?”
 She asked.
 Aniruddha smiled sheepishly.

 “You don’t forget anything, do you?”
 He shook his head.
 Bondita folded her arms to her chest and smiled.
-“You said I will understand them when I grow up.
+“You said I would understand them when I grow up.
 So…” Bondita extended her palm to him as Aniruddha narrowed his eyes.
 He looked to be in two minds when she smiled.
 “Come on, it's my birthday…”

 “It is.”
 He nodded.
 “Don’t show anyone…”